raspberrypilearning/infrared-bird-box/worksheet2.md

   ![video manager](images/video-manager.png)

-1. In the menu on the left you should see a **LIVE STREAMING** option, and within that a **Stream now BETA** option:
+1. In the menu on the left you should see a **Live Streaming** option, and within that a **Stream now BETA** option:

   ![live stream](images/live-stream.png)

-1. Scroll down to the bottom of the page, and you should see the **ENCODER SETUP** option:
+1. Scroll down to the bottom of the page, and you should see the **Encoder Setup** option:

   ![encoder setup](images/encoder-setup.png)

-1. Within the the **ENCODER SETUP** there is a **Server URL** and a **Stream name/key**.
+1. Within the the **Encoder Setup** there is a **Server URL** and a **Stream name/key**.
 The key will appear to be just a line of asterisks, until you click on the **Reveal** button.
 You need to keep the key secret, though, so make sure you don't share it online.

 ## Compile FFmpeg